-In general, testing for the human immunodeficiency virus (HIV) is a 2-step process that involves a screening test and follow-up tests.
+In general, testing for the human immunodeficiency virus (HIV) is a 2-step process that involves a screening test and follow-up tests often called confirmatory tests.

 These are tests that check if you've been infected with HIV.
 The most common tests are described below.

-An antibody test (also called immunoassay) checks for antibodies to the HIV virus.
+An antibody test (also called immunoassay) checks for antibodies to HIV.
 Your health care provider may order the test for you to have done at a lab.
-Or, you may have it done at a testing center or use a home kit.
-These tests can detect antibodies starting a few weeks after you’re infected with the virus.
+Or, you may have it done at a testing center or used a home kit.
+These tests can detect antibodies to HIV starting a few weeks after you're infected with the virus.
 Antibody tests can be done using:

 - Blood -- This test is done by drawing blood from a vein, or by a finger prick.
 A blood test is the most accurate because blood has a higher level of antibodies than other body fluids.

 - Oral fluid -- This test checks for antibodies in the cells of the mouth.
 It is done by swabbing the gums and inside cheeks.
 This test is less accurate than the blood test.